SimonSubokLee/ston-docs-son/admin/handling_http_requests.kr.rst

    -  ``OFF (default)`` Does not modify.

-   -  ``ON`` Modifies header regard to the header modification condition.
+   -  ``ON`` Modifies the header with regard to the header modification condition.

 You should be able to identify the moment when the header has to be modified.

 -  **HTTP Request Header Modification Point**

    You should modify the header when the client HTTP request is initially identified.
-   If header has been modified, it will be processed in the cache module as it is.
+   If the header has been modified, it will be processed in the cache module as it is.
-   However, Host header and URI cannot be modulated.
+   However, the Host header and URI cannot be modulated.

 -  **HTTP Response Header Modification Point**